camlab-ethz/GEMS/README.md

 Please copy the data on which you want to train, test or predict inside this folder before running the following commands:

-sudo docker build -t my-gems-container . sudo docker run -it my-gems-container --gpus all
+sudo docker build -t my-gems-container .

+sudo docker run -it my-gems-container --gpus alle<br />

+**Test of installation**<br />

+To test the installation we have added two folders with synthetic data:

+A) example_inference

+command: python GEMS_prediction_workflow.py --data_dir example_inference

+B) example_training

+command: python GEMS_training_workflow.py --data_dir example_training

 ## Usage
 **CleanSplit**<br />